RobertNiklasBock/neat-python/docs/xor_example.rst

 -------------------

-Once the call to the population object's ``run`` method has returned, you can query the ``statistics`` member of the population (a :py:class:`neat.statistics.StatisticsReporter <statistics.StatisticsReporter>` object) to get the best genome(s) seen during the run.
+Once the call to the population object's ``run`` method has returned, you can query the ``statistics`` member of the population (a :py:class:`neatfast.statistics.StatisticsReporter <statistics.StatisticsReporter>` object) to get the best genome(s) seen during the run.
 In this example, we take the 'winner' genome to be that returned by ``pop.statistics.best_genome()``.

 Other information available from the default statistics object includes per-generation mean fitness, per-generation standard deviation of fitness,